 Robin Yates, VP, Nobis

 As fast fashion has been ever-present in the industry for the past few decades, we are noticing its influence in the premium outerwear category, with brands proposing trend-oriented capsule collections with presale capability.
-Our constant to achieve balance between the fast-moving fashion trends and traditionally constructed down outerwear is outweighed by our responsibility to lead the consumer with trends that are not disposable.
+Our constant drive to achieve a balance between the fast-moving fashion trends and traditionally constructed down outerwear is outweighed by our responsibility to lead the consumer with trends that are not disposable.

 Allowing this longevity entails a cleaner exterior design, with hints of trend-driven characteristics of the season, and a broader range of adaptability.
-The outerwear industry, with its combination of significant material consumption, cost and development/production timeline requirements, calls for us to bear greater responsibilit from both an environmental and a trend perspective.
+The outerwear industry, with its combination of significant material consumption, cost and development/production timeline requirements, calls for us to bear greater responsibility from both an environmental and a trend perspective.

 ANNARITA PILOTTI, PRESIDENT, theMICAM

 Footwear trends can be split into three themes.
 Firstly, a vintage influence combined with eco-sustainability – what we call the ‘Purpose Full’ trend: inspired by the past, but with an eye to the future so as to create new products that have, nonetheless, a spirit of continuity.
-Secondly, ‘Light Magic’, a trend that draws inspiration from mysticism and spirituality and proposes a series of romantic and othic designs drawing on mythological themes and on the fairy-tale world.
+Secondly, ‘Light Magic’, a trend that draws inspiration from mysticism and spirituality and proposes a series of romantic and Gothic designs drawing on mythological themes and on the fairy-tale world.
 Thirdly, the ‘Free Style’ trend challenges conventions and celebrates freedom of expression, with a fluid vision of cultural references producing a carefree look based on ideas of play and subversion.